 A while ago we did a blog post to ask for your feedback regarding CERT and some potential changes.
 Today we are happy to announce the changes for which we got positive feedback from you:

-- You told us that Level 10 contained very few Sellers which made no sense.
-We think you are right, so we renamed it to “TOP” and assigned it to the top 0.5% of active Sellers (currently, around 200 Sellers).
+- You told us that Level 10 contained very few freelancers which made no sense.
+We think you are right, so we renamed it to “TOP” and assigned it to the top 0.5% of active freelancers (currently, around 200 freelancers).

 - We did some minor changes in the algorithm to keep it up to date.

 We recently introduced a much-anticipated rating system on PeoplePerHour and we are very excited to introduce it to you.
 We feel that this will be a much more efficient product that will benefit all of our PPH customers in the long run.
 This is a summary of what the product is about and how it works taken from our CEO Xenios's blog post, which is also available for you to read on the site.

 First, let me start by saying that any ranking algorithm, in our view, is aimed at rewarding the highest quality and most relevant talent up the ranks, so they get more exposure to Buyers.